Calistoga retailers are thrilled to see customers now that doors are open

-Memorial Day weekend brought with it hot, sunny days, stores that actually welcomed customers inside, and a small but noticeable influx of tourists, mostly from the Bay Area.
+Memorial Day weekend in Calistoga brought with it hot, sunny days, stores that actually welcomed customers inside, and a small but noticeable influx of tourists, mostly from the Bay Area.

 According to Bryce Kyse, executive director of the Calistoga Chamber of Commerce, “We’re hearing that the sidewalks were buzzing for the first time in months.”